-- All children are encouraged to work together. - A range of strategies including social stories are available to support transitions. - New children are provided with an appropriate 'buddy' to support in class and at break times. - All staff are made aware of children with social/emotional needs and reasonable adjustments made as necessary. - Parents are supported to access appropriate extended support/agencies. - If necessary staff will be notified of any safeguarding concerns. - Concerns raised at Enhancing Outcomes Meetings or from the Inclusion meeting are passed to our Well-Being Lead - Fiona Neville, (Well-Being Lead) reports back any concerns/updates at weekly meetings with the AHT or SENCo
+- All children are encouraged to work together. - A range of strategies including social stories are available to support transitions. - New children are provided with an appropriate 'buddy' to support in class and at break times. - All staff are made aware of children with social/emotional needs and reasonable adjustments made as necessary. - Parents are supported to access appropriate extended support/agencies. - If necessary staff will be notified of any safeguarding concerns.

+Concerns raised at Enhancing Outcomes Meetings or from the Inclusion meeting are passed to teachers as appropriate